h-rueda/Report4s/README.md

 ### Features

-* It allows you to capture screenshots of :
+* Capable to capture screenshots of :
   * Web elements
   * Web pages
-* The stack trace of exceptions are displayed to facilitate you a better error analysis.
+* The stack trace of exceptions are displayed to facilitate a better error analysis.
 * The test report can be exported in Excel `.xlsx` format.
 * It is compatible with both Selenium 2 and Selenium 3.